machaao/rasa-sample-nlu-bot/README.md

 This RASA based Sample NLU chatbot intends to showcase various RCS-esque messaging options available on the Machaao Platform

-The intent of the document is to provide with a quick and fast development setup for developers looking to develop deeply personalized chat bots.
+The intent of the document is to provide with a quick and fast development setup guide for python developers looking to develop deeply personalized chat bots.

 ![image](images/sample_rasa_machaao_bot.jpeg)